oddbit/tanam/README.md

 We want to remove the need of understanding the technical complexity on which Tanam is fuelling its power.

 ### What makes Tanam special
-Tanam is build and fully powered by Firebase.
+Tanam is built and fully powered by Firebase.
 It allows you to host your own CMS completely free both free as in FOSS and as in free ice cream 🍦

 Tanam is providing a platform with dynamic content (server side rendered) with static site performance